jodienorris030/notes/README.md

 # 2024-02-25
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, always strive for simplicity in your designs and solutions.
 Clear, concise code that's easy to read, understand, and maintain often leads to fewer bugs, easier collaboration, and better scalability.
 Complexity should be avoided unless it's absolutely necessary.
 Remember, you're not just writing code for computers to execute but also for humans to comprehend and evolve."

+# 2024-02-26
+- "Today's programming wisdom is to remember that code is read far more often than it is written.
+Therefore, focus on clarity and maintainability; write self-documenting code with meaningful variable names, concise comments, and modular structures.
+Always aim to make your code easy for others (and your future self) to understand and modify.
+And remember, simplicity is the ultimate sophistication."